 7. Oregano essential oil

-Oregano essential oil is an anti-bacterial and anti-inflammatory oil that strengthens the immune system.
+Oregano essential oil is an excellent source of antioxidants that provides immune enhancing benefits.
 It’s best diluted in a carrier oil and applied to the bottoms of the feet.
-It’s typically used for a short period of time (7-10 days or so) to fight illness.
+It’s typically only used for a short period of time (7-10 days or so) because it is so powerful.

 8. Frankincense essential oil

 I use frankincense essential oil on a daily basis as part of my wellness routine.
-It’s an immunity-boosting essential oil that’s also helpful in reducing stress (perhaps another way it’s so helpful in boosting the immune system?).
+It helps build and maintain a healthy immune system and promotes feelings of peace, relaxation and overall wellness (perhaps another way it’s so beneficial to the immune system?).

 9. Melaleuca essential oil

-Melaleuca or tea tree essential oil is anti-fungal, antibacterial, anti-inflammatory.
+Melaleuca or tea tree essential oil promotes healthy immune function and protects against environmental and seasonal threats.
 Dilute with a small amount of your favorite carrier oil (mine is coconut oil) and apply along the spine on a regular basis.

 I’m not a fan of prescribing 30 minutes a day, three times a week.
 Instead, I recommend moving your body as much as possible.
 Walk more.
 Sit less.
 Hike.
 Run.
 Stretch.

 This is just as important as using immunity-boosting herbs or eating real food.
 Constant stress wears your body down and weakens your immune system.
 Pinpoint what’s causing the stress in your life and determine what can be done to change that (and often, it’s a change of mindset and determination to be grateful no matter what the circumstances).

 Sleep is a vital time of healing and restoration for our bodies.
 If you’re not getting enough, create a bedtime routine.
 Try going to bed a bit earlier.
 Say no to screens after 8 pm.
 Use calming essential oils before bed.
 Your body will thank you.